Nanded Maharashtra, India Travel Guide

 Nanded generally a safe city for tourists.
 Petty crime can occur in crowded areas.
 Be aware of your surroundings.

-Do not display significant amounts of cash or expensive jewelry.
+Do not display large sums of cash or expensive jewelry.
 Secure your valuables.
 Don't walk alone in dimly lit areas at night.

-Monsoon flooding (June-October) can disrupt transport.
+Monsoon flooding (June-October) can interfere with transport.
 Heat waves (March-May) risk heatstroke.